 State street businesses with smashed windows and stolen inventory file $8,000 in claims against the city under a state law making the city liable for damages in cases of “injury to persons or property by a mob or riot.”
 The day after Christmas, the council refuses to honor the claims.

-At a time when the Badger football team had gone 0-19-1 over the past two seasons, sports columnist “Roundy Coughlin” offers a unique perspective after the first two nights of riot:
+At a time when the Badger football team had gone 0-19-1 over the past two seasons, sports columnist “Roundy” Coughlin offers a unique perspective of the riot:

-“If the football team could get a march on like a lot of the students did Sunday night,” he writes in Wisconsin State Journal, “they would go to the Rose Bowl,”
+“If the football team could get a march on like a lot of the students did,” he writes in Wisconsin State Journal, “they would go to the Rose Bowl,”

 A few days later, in a sibling city a few hundred miles north of the Rose Bowl Stadium, a legendary underground newspaper pays respects on its front page: “On Wisconsin!” the Berkeley Barb proclaims.

 And that’s this week’s Madison in the Sixties.
 For your award-winning, vaccine-taking, mask-wearing hand-washing block-partying socially distant WORT news team, I’m Stu Levitan.